 The European Second Language Association (EuroSLA) is a society for people interested in second language research.
 We run an annual conference for our members and, since 2001, the EuroSLA Yearbook has presented a selection of the best research from the conference.

-We are pleased to announce that the first issue of the Yearbook’s successor, the Journal of the European Second Language Association (JESLA), is scheduled for summer 2017.
+We are pleased to announce that the first issue of the Yearbook’s successor, the Journal of the European Second Language Association (JESLA), is now online at euroslajournal.org.
 Its aim is to promote the understanding of second language learning and use, and to stimulate the debate on the bilingual and multilingual individual and society.
-The journal will be published by White Rose University Press and hosted on a fully open-access platform.
+The journal is published by White Rose University Press and hosted on a fully open-access platform.

 Tristan Corbière is a poet who tests language to the limits, dislocating normal syntax, revelling in self-contradictory affirmations, and piling up puns.
 Born in Brittany in 1845 he died at only 29, leaving to future readers a scattered assortment of texts.
 This collection brings together several less well-known pieces, some early versions of published poems, and others which were handwritten into his own copy of his only published collection, Les Amours Jaunes.

 Christopher Pilling is a poet, award-winning playwright, and translator.
 He has translated a number of poets, mainly from French but also from Latin.
 His first major translation was Corbière’s Les Amours Jaunes, which was published to great critical acclaim as These Jaundiced Loves (1995).

 Christopher studied English and French at the University of Leeds from 1954 to 1957 and we are delighted to renew this connection by publishing Oysters, nightingales and cooking pots, which will bring English translations of Tristan Corbière’s poetry and prose to a wider audience.

 The ebook features short videos of English and French readings of some of the poems.